SM53: Order and original series

 The second offer came from Strømmens Værksted and Norsk Elektrisk & Brown Boveri, for an enlarged model of the Class 1947 being built for the Bergen Tramway.
 It was a variant of a standardized tram built by Brown, Boveri & Cie. for the Swiss tram market.
 The final offer was from Hägglund and Høka for a variant of Hägglund's Mustang.
 These were in various versions being delivered to the tramways in Stockholm, Gothenburg and Malmö.

 Oslo Sporveier opted for Høka and Hägglund's bid and in 1950 signed an agreement to buy thirty motorized units with delivery in 1952, at 250,000 Norwegian krone per unit.
-Høka held the Norwegian rights to a Czechoslovakian patent for wooden-filled steel profiles that Hägglund used in its design.
+Høka held the Norwegian rights to a Czechoslovak patent for wooden-filled steel profiles that Hägglund used in its design.
 The bodies were therefore built by Høka in Hønefoss, while Hägglund built the electrical and mechanical components.
 Final assembly was carried out by Hägglund and Oslo Sporveier at Sagene Depot in Oslo.
 The first tram arrived in Oslo on 1 September 1952 and, after final assembly and tests, entered revenue service on 11 November 1952.

 The trams were first used on Line 13, which ran from the Sagene Line via Stortorvet to the Kjelsås Line.
 Half the original series was delivered by April 1953, allowing other lines to also use the new trams.
 The final tram of the original delivery series entered service on 14 December 1953.
 Upon delivery the trams had some issues with the controller.
-Upon occasion they would move to full speed or full break without being activated by the motorman, causing a few minor accidents.
+Upon occasion they would move to full speed or full brake without being activated by the motorman, causing a few minor accidents.
 It turned out that this was caused by a combination of mechanical weakness and user errors.